 Exploring New Ideas

-The goals of the INSTINCT Think Tank sessions are to offer INSTINCT members a chance to openly discuss and explore new ideas and avenues of thought amongst their peers in a productive and collaborative environment.
+INSTINCT Think Tank sessions offer INSTINCT members a chance to openly discuss and explore new ideas and avenues of thought amongst their peers in a productive and collaborative environment.
 These sessions are held every two months and are based on a particular theme.
-Previous themes can be found in the archive list below.
+See previous themes below.
 Think Tank sessions also act as a means of monitoring INSTINCT projects and developments.

 Previous INSTINCT Think Tank Themes:

 Overview: Guest speaker, Jim Havelka, CEO of InformAI, gave a comprehensive and insightful overview of innovative and game-changing ideas in relation to Artificial Intelligence (AI) in Healthcare.
 InformAI provides its healthcare clients with business analytics, medical image processing and AI solutions to assist in improving patient outcomes and operational efficiency.
 Previous examples of how InformAI have collaborated with Baylor (radiology) and the importance of data acquisition and formatting were given.

 Overview: Jonathan Avila, co-founder at Core Simulations, and his team discussed innovative and game-changing ideas in relation to Augmented and Virtual Reality (AR/VR).
 Core Simulations is a Houston-based development group that focus on the value AR/VR technology can bring to industries outside of gaming.
 For example, their physical rehab software is a digital health solution that utilizes VR to improve patient compliance and introduce a new data-driven assessment tool for private physical therapy clinics.